 Why the Itch?

-Simply put, ingesting beta-alanine activates certain neurons responsible for initiating itching and tingling of the skin.
+Simply put, ingesting beta-alanine elicits certain neurons responsible for initiating itching andtingling of the skin.
 This sensation is referred to as paresthesia.
-And while it may sometimes be uncomfortable, this is a common reaction to certain ingredients in pre-workouts and there is no need to be alarmed.
+This is a common reaction to certain ingredients in pre-workouts and there is no need to be alarmed.
 (Keep in mind that the paresthesia threshold varies from person to person, so the level of itching experienced may also vary.)

 The Beta-Alanine Itch — Cause for Concern?

-In fact, contrary to being harmful, the International Society of Sports Nutrition has reached the conclusion that “beta-alanine supplementation currently appears to be safe in healthy populations at recommended doses.”
-Additionally, the ISSN has determined the following:
+In fact, the International Society of Sports Nutritionhas reached the conclusion that “beta-alanine supplementation currently appears to be safe in healthy populations at recommended doses.”
+In addition, based on the positive results from numerous clinical studies, ISSN has determined the following:

 1. Daily Supplementation

-Four to six grams of beta-alanine for at least two to four weeks has been shown to improve exercise performance, with more pronounced effects in open end-point tasks/time trials lasting one to four minutes in duration.
+Taking a minimum of 3.2 grams of beta-alanine per day for at least two to four weeks has been shown to improve exercise performance, with more pronounced effects in open end-point tasks/time trials lasting one to four minutes in duration.

 2. Neuromuscular Fatigue

-Beta-alanine attenuates neuromuscular fatigue, particularly in older subjects, and preliminary evidence indicates that beta-alanine may improve tactical performance.
+Beta-alanine attenuates neuromuscular fatigue and preliminary evidence indicates that beta-alanine may improve tactical performance.

 There are ways to reduce the likelihood and intensity of paresthesia.
 Consider taking multiple doses of beta-alanine throughout the day, or, better yet, using a sustained-release version of beta-alanine.
 For instance, SR CarnoSyn®’s sustained release formulation is designed to mitigate paresthesia-related sensations that are associated with instant-release beta-alanine.
 This sustained-release delivery system allows athletes to ingest higher levels of beta-alanine comfortably and with extended absorption, which converts to faster increases in muscle carnosine (and faster gains).